Aleksandra Przegalińska: Life

 Her recent works include Collaborative society (MIT Press), a 2020 book with Dariusz Jemielniak, in which she discusses the cooperative turn in the society enabled by technology, and Wearable Technologies in Organizations: Privacy, Efficiency and Autonomy in Work (2019, Springer), in which she discusses the privacy and efficiency aspects of wearables in organizations.
+Her other books include Strategizing AI in Business and Education: Emerging Technologies and Business Strategy (Cambridge University Press, 2023), co-authored with Dariusz Jemielniak, and Converging Minds: The Creative Potential of Collaborative AI (CRC Press/Taylor & Francis, 2024), co-authored with Tamilla Triantoro.